lowagner/bitbox-bbgunner/README.md

 ## TODO

-* back to single player! for some reason player 2 doesn't work.
+* you may need to reset the game a few times until the second player works... for some reason the USB code doesn't always fire up properly.
+* use the ammo bar for something...